thanghoang7020202/Sophie-Clock/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
-Inspired by love and the daily activities of life
+Inspired by by the the Korean drama "Love Next Door" - episode 3